xhily/exif-gallery-nuxt/README.md

 - `NUXT_ADMIN_PASSWORD` - A password to access the admin panel and upload images, will default to `admin` if not provided.
 - `NUXT_SESSION_PASSWORD` - A secret key for session encryption used by [nuxt-auth-utils](https://github.com/Atinux/nuxt-auth-utils), will be generated automatically if not provided in development mode.
+- `NUXT_PUBLIC_TITLE` - The title of the application, will default to `Exif Gallery Nuxt` if not provided.
+- `NUXT_PUBLIC_DESCRIPTION` - The description of the application, will default to `A Nuxt.js image gallery template with Exif data support` if not provided.

 ## Development